Istanbul Airport: Operations

 The opening ceremony took place on 29 October 2018, scheduled so as to coincide with the 95th anniversary of the proclamation of the Turkish Republic.
-The airport had been unofficially known as 'Istanbul New Airport' during construction - the new official name of 'Istanbul Airport' was announced at the opening ceremony.
+The airport had been unofficially known as 'Istanbul New Airport' during construction – the new official name of 'Istanbul Airport' was announced at the opening ceremony.
 The first flight from the airport was Turkish Airlines flight TK2124 to the Turkish capital Ankara on 31 October 2018.
 On 1 November 2018, five daily flights began to arrive and depart from the airport: from Ankara, Antalya, Baku, North Nicosia, and İzmir, followed by Adana and Trabzon starting in December.

 Before the full transfer, all flights were operated exclusively by Turkish Airlines.
 Regularly scheduled flights to all of the new airport's destinations continued to depart from Atatürk and Sabiha Gökçen airports alongside these trial flights.
-It was originally planned that on 31 December 2018, all equipment from Atatürk Airport would be transferred to the new airport via the O-7 Motorway.
+It was originally planned that on 31 December 2018, all equipment from Atatürk Airport would be transferred to the new airport via the O-7 motorway.
 As of 17 January 2019, the transfer phase was set to start 1 March 2019.
 However, on 25 February, the transfer phase was moved a fourth time to 5 April 2019.

 The full transfer of all scheduled commercial passenger flights from Atatürk Airport to the new Istanbul Airport took place on 6 April 2019 between 02:00 and 14:00.
 Hundreds of trucks carried more than 10,000 pieces of equipment, each weighing about 44 tons were moved to the new airport over 41 hours.
-Atatürk Airport's IATA code IST was also transferred to the new airport.
+Atatürk Airport's IATA code IST was swapped with Istanbul Airport's previous code of ISL.

 In February 2022, Turkish Cargo relocated all cargo flights and operations from their former base at Atatürk Airport to the new airport.

 Facilities

+Runways

 The airport currently has one terminal in service for domestic and international flights and five runways (three main and two backups) that are currently in operation.
 The two 17/35 runways are both 4,100 m long, while the 16/34 runways are both 3,750 m long.
 Runway 18/36 is 3,060 m long, shorter than the other runways, although it is projected to expand to 3,750 m, the same length as the 16/34 pair.
 Runways 17L/35R and 16R/34L are 60 m wide, while 17R/35L, 16L/34R and 18/36 are 45 m wide.
 All runway surfaces are asphalt.

 Concourses

 The airport features a total of five concourses lettered A, B, D, F, and G with a total of 143 passenger boarding bridges.
 Concourse G, which is located in the southeast, is reserved solely for domestic flights.
-Three passenger boarding bridges of Concourse F which is directly to the north of Concourse G have also been allocated for domestic flights.
 Concourses A, B, D, and F are used for international flights.
 The C and E concourses connect directly to the main terminal and are therefore not independent concourses.